 Global regulatory pressure on AI is accelerating.
 The EU AI Act is now in force, with obligations for high-risk AI systems becoming enforceable from August 2026.
 Meanwhile, the volume of AI-related incidents — from biased hiring algorithms to data privacy breaches — is growing.
 According to the AI Incident Database, the number of recorded AI incidents and controversies has increased significantly year on year.

 ISO 42001 arrived in December 2023 as the world's first international standard for Artificial Intelligence Management Systems (AIMS).
-It gives organisations a structured, auditable way to manage the risks and responsibilities that come with using artificial intelligence.
+It gives organizations a structured, auditable way to manage the risks and responsibilities that come with using artificial intelligence.

 ISO 42001 is a management system standard, similar in structure to ISO 27001 (information security) or ISO 9001 (quality management).
 It doesn't prescribe specific technologies or algorithms.
-Instead, it defines the governance, policies, controls, and processes organisations need to use and develop AI responsibly.
+Instead, it defines the governance, policies, controls, and processes organizations need to use and develop AI responsibly.

 The standard is built around an AI Management System (AIMS): a set of documented policies, roles, controls, and processes that embed accountability into every stage of AI use — from planning and design to deployment and monitoring.

 ISO 42001 is not a purely technical standard.
 It won't tell you which AI model to use or how to train it.
-It's an organisational governance framework, focused on how decisions about AI are made, managed, and documented.
+It's an organizational governance framework, focused on how decisions about AI are made, managed, and documented.

 ISO 42001 is built around two core components:

-In practice, most organisations today fall into at least one of these categories — even if they are simply using an AI-powered SaaS tool.
+In practice, most organizations today fall into at least one of these categories — even if they are simply using an AI-powered SaaS tool.
 That makes ISO 42001 relevant to a much wider audience than traditional AI companies.

 ISO 42001 certification is currently voluntary.
-However, it is increasingly referenced in regulatory frameworks, including the EU AI Act, and may become an expected standard of practice for organisations operating in regulated industries or jurisdictions.
+However, it is increasingly referenced in regulatory frameworks, including the EU AI Act, and may become an expected standard of practice for organizations operating in regulated industries or jurisdictions.

 The EU AI Act mandates specific governance and risk management obligations for high-risk AI systems.
-ISO 42001 provides the management system structure to operationalise those obligations, making it a practical compliance pathway for EU-facing organisations.
+ISO 42001 provides the management system structure to operationalise those obligations, making it a practical compliance pathway for EU-facing organizations.

-An AIMS is the set of policies, processes, roles, and controls an organisation puts in place to govern its use of artificial intelligence.
+An AIMS is the set of policies, processes, roles, and controls an organization puts in place to govern its use of artificial intelligence.
 ISO 42001 defines what an effective AIMS looks like and how it should be structured, operated, and continuously improved.

 Download the 6clicks ISO 42001 expert guide to understand what a compliant AI management system looks like — and how to get started.